MTHFR Gene. What is it? Why is it important?

 What is MTHFR mean?

 MTHFR stands for methylenetetrahydrofolate reductase.
 A bit of a tongue twister!
-Let’s stick with MTHFR.
+Let’s stick with “MTHFR” from here on out.

 So what is it?
-In short, it’s a gene that produces essential enzymes, converts Vitamin B to a usable form, and helps us with our emotional and physical functions.
+In short, it’s a gene that produces essential enzymes, converts Vitamin B (9) to a usable form, and helps us with our emotional and physical functions like detoxification, hormone balance, and nervous system function.

 not everyone can convert Vitamin B to a usable form